catperso/animal-shelter-api/README.md

 * _In your normal terminal, run_ `docker-compose up --build` _to bundle the app and start up the database and API server containers properly attached to each other._
 * _Make calls to the API server with endpoints listed above._

+## Further Exploration Objectives

+### Pagination
+_Using the [Will-Paginate](https://github.com/mislav/will_paginate) gem is very straightforward.
+Bundling the gem adds nice extra syntax for controllers to paginate results._

+### CORS
+_Following the lessons I used the rack-CORS gem.
+It was simple to allow CORS from any domain, but only for GET requests, and for more serious projects it would be no trouble to restrict which domains have CORS enabled._

+### Authentication (via JWT)
+_I was previously able to get this functioning on a practice project, but I wasn't able to figure out how to do tests through authentication, so it is not included in this project._

 ## Known Bugs

 _None so far._